mwappner/postaplot/docs/cookbook.md

 ## 11. Separate edge and face colors

 This is not natively supported, so you need a workaround.
-Either plot twice, using seed to make both clouds the same:
+Either plot twice, using seed to make both clouds the overlap:

 ```python
 fig, ax = plt.subplots()